 Path: Admin Toolbar > Curriculum Mapping > Curriculum Inventory > Sequence Blocks > [Select Program] > [Select Year]

 If your curriculum is generally the same this year as in the previous year, complete a Rollover to review your Sequence Blocks.
-However, it is not advised to do a Rollover if the curriculum has radically changed since the last time it was reported.
+However, it is not advised to do a Rollover if the curriculum has radically changed since the last time it was reported for the CI.

 Rollover for Sequence Blocks